Naturalism in Painting

 Even so, not all landscape pictures are naturalistic, especially where the subjectivism of the artist intrudes.
 Thus, for instance, the visionary religious artist John Martin created his visionary apocalyptic landscapes to illustrate the power of God.
 The Romantic German painter Caspar David Friedrich filled his scenic views with Symbolism and emotional Romanticism.
 Many of Turner's landscapes are no more than expressionist experiments in the depiction of light, while Cezanne painted dozens of views of Montagne Sainte-Victoire, sacrificing naturalist accuracy for the sake of his beloved geometrics and pictorial balance.
 None of these artists belong to the school of Naturalism, because they are less concerned with representing nature and more concerned with self-expression.

 Since classical antiquity, the history of art has seen several major advances in true-to-life drawing and oil painting.
 Giotto, one of the first pioneers of naturalism, produced a set of revolutionary volumized figures for the Scrovegni Chapel frescoes in Padua.
+See, for instance, Betrayal of Christ (Kiss of Judas) (1305) and the Lamentation of Christ (1305).
 Leonardo da Vinci mastered the art of sfumato to produce startlingly life-like faces in works like the Mona Lisa (1506, Louvre, Paris).
 Michelangelo used his unique talent as a sculptor to create a mass of sculptural figures in his Sistine Chapel frescoes (1508-12; and 1536-41).
 Caravaggio stunned Rome with his naturalistic figure painting, using subjects modelled on individuals recruited directly from the street.
 His true-to-life figures were perfect for the Catholic Counter-Reformation art of the Baroque wera.
 During the golden age of Dutch Realist genre painting, artists such as Jan Vermeer (domestic genre painting, interior and exterior), Pieter de Hooch (courtyards), Samuel van Hoogstraten (domestic interiors), and Emanuel de Witte (architectural church interiors), pioneered a style of precision naturalism that included figurative, domestic and social subjects.
 More recently, during the 19th century, Russian painters created numerous masterpieces of figurative naturalism in almost all genres.
 Examples of these works include: The Major's Marriage Proposal (1848, Tretyakov Gallery, Moscow) by Pavel Fedotov; Repairing the Railway (1874, Tretyakov) by Konstantin Savitsky; Portrait of Tsarevna Sophia Alexeevna in Novodevitchy Convent (1879, Tretyakov) and Reply of the Zaporozhian Cossacks to Sultan Mahmoud IV (1891, Russian Museum, St Petersburg) by Ilya Repin; Laughter ("Hail, King of the Jews!")
 (1882, Russian Museum) by Ivan Kramskoy; Christ and the Woman Taken in Adultery (1887, Russian Museum) by Vasily Polenov.

 Naturalist sculpture predates naturalist painting by several centuries.
 Ever since the great exponents of Greek sculpture succeeded in replicating the human body, they laid a claim to achieving the first form of naturalism in art.
 After all, Egyptian, Etruscan and much Greek painting observed non-naturalist conventions, as did Byzantine art (murals and mosaics).